 5. Bhujangasana (Cobra Pose)

 Bhujangasana or the Cobra Pose resembles a snake with its hood raised.
-It is part of the Surya Namaskar regimen.
+It resembles part of the Surya Namaskar regimen.
 This pose works great when practiced in the morning on an empty stomach and clean bowels.
 If you practice it in the evenings, make sure you do it 4 to 6 hours after your meal.
 Cobra Pose is a basic level Vinyasa Yoga asana.
 Hold the pose for 15 to 30 seconds.

 6. Bakasana (Crow Pose)

 Benefits: Bakasana strengthens your wrists and arms and the abdominal region.
 It stretches your upper back and increases concentration and coordination.
-The pose reduces acidity problems and heartburn and prepares your mind and body for challenges.

 To know more about the asana, click here: Bakasana